-'''

 /usr/hdp/current/knox-server/bin/ldap.sh start

-'''

-- 5. For HDP 2.3.0, the default paths for Knox change.
+- 5. For HDP 2.5.0, the default paths for Knox change.
 Upgrade Knox in order to update these paths. - a.
 Restore the backed up security directory.
-This will place the master secret and keystores back in place for the new deployment. - b.
+This places the master secret and keystores back in place for the new deployment. - b.
 Start the Gateway: